- 3 Years (Full time)

 This course offers a blend of theory and practice, teaching you all you need for a future in digital and interactive media.

 You’ll build a portfolio of practical projects and learn to analyse the impact of digital media products on individuals and society.
-You’ll have the opportunity to gain a range of technical skills using our industry-standard software, from graphic design to dynamic web programming and mobile app development, combining these with critical thinking, research and analytical skills.
+You’ll have the opportunity to gain a range of technical skills using our industry-standard software, including graphic design, programming, animation and post-production, combining these with critical thinking, research and analytical skills.

 Our links with the digital media industries ensure great opportunities if you’re looking to research, design, build or manage the interactive products and services of the future.